How are room assignments made and may a student choose his/her own roommate?

 What items should I bring and not bring?

 Please visit our guide to moving and packing for a complete listing.

 Please check your homeowners insurance policy to verify if the student’s belongings are covered.
 The college recommends students obtain renters insurance if not covered under a homeowners policy.

 Am I allowed to have guests?

 Due to the ongoing COVID-19 pandemic the guest policies are updated regularly to reflect the current state and local guidance.
 Please speak with your building Residential Professional or Resident Assistant with any questions regarding the current guest policy.

 Are there computers in the residence halls?

 Most residence halls have publicly accessible computers, but if a student would like to bring their own computer from home, access to the college network is available in all residence hall rooms.
-Laptop computers are available to purchase through the Campus Bookstore.
+Laptop computers are available to purchase through the Campus Store.